hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-proxy-health-checks.md

 # HP Helion OpenStack&#174;: Monitor the Swift Proxy Health

-The ***Icinga*** service, which runs in the undercloud, helps cloud admins monitor the health status of the Swift proxy.
+The ***Icinga*** service, which runs in the undercloud, helps cloud admins monitor the  status of the Swift proxy.

 ##Prerequisites